 Projections libérantes is a contemporary concert music creation and production company founded in Montréal in 2011 by composer Simon Martin.
 It is designed to be completely at the service of artistic projects.
 Simon Martin’s music, imbued with interiority, makes us witnesses to a mystery that questions us.
+The narrative of his work/concert is chiselled directly from the subject matter, leading to a quest for the perfection of harmony which simultaneously becomes a wellspring of beauty and drama.

 Simon Martin – Director-founder of Projections libérantes